tensorflow/tfjs-models/handpose/README.md

 `handpose.load()` takes a configuration object with the following properties:

+* **handskeletonModelUrl** - URL to the skeleton model.
+Default to https://tfhub.dev/mediapipe/tfjs-model/handskeleton/1/default/1.

+* **handdetectorModelUrl** - URL to the skeleton model.
+Default to https://tfhub.dev/mediapipe/tfjs-model/handdetector/1/default/1.

 * **maxContinuousChecks** - How many frames to go without running the bounding box detector.
 Defaults to infinity.
 Set to a lower value if you want a safety net in case the mesh detector produces consistently flawed predictions.

 * **detectionConfidence** - Threshold for discarding a prediction.
 Defaults to 0.8.